diggerwoo/jsh/README.md

 env LANG=en_US.UTF-8
 ```

-There is no need to define the PATH.
+There is no need to define the env PATH.
 When jsh starts it sets "PATH=/bin:/sbin/:/usr/bin:/usr/sbin:/usr/local/bin:/usr/local/sbin" to make sure that it can find most of common commands of Linux.

 There are two internal env vars defined by jsh：
  - SCPEXEC, set 1 or TRUE if users/groups are allowed to use scp.